Opera in 3 acts

 Luydmyla Korsun Honored Artist of Ukraine

 Daryna Lytovchenko winner of the international competition

-Mariana Mazur laureate of international competitions
+Mariana Mazur winner of the international competitions

 |Ping, the grand Chancellor||

 |Pаng, the general Purveyor||

 Oleg Sadetsky Honored artist of Ukraine